 - The best time to get tested is when you are young and healthy – testing for BRCA in your 20s and 30s provides you with many options to prevent and manage your risk of genetic cancer before it strikes

-- Testing is quick, simple, easy and cheap (or free in many cases!) – testing involves a saliva or blood test and is often covered by MSP, depending on your family history
+- Testing is quick, simple, easy and affordable (or free in many cases!) – testing involves a saliva or blood test and is often covered by MSP, depending on your family history

-- All people with Jewish heritage should consider getting tested – just because there is not a strong history of cancer in your family, doesn’t mean you aren’t at risk, only half of all carriers have the history of cancer in the family that would indicate the presence of a BRCA gene
+- All people with Jewish heritage should consider getting tested – just because there is not a strong history of cancer in your family, does not mean you are not at risk, only half of all carriers of Ashkenazi Jewish descent have the history of cancer in the family that would indicate the presence of a BRCA gene

 What is BRCA?

 BRCA is actually a general term for BRCA1 and BRCA2, two important genes in the human genome.
 They were discovered by geneticists in 1990 and found to play a significant role in preventing the development of breast cancer, which is how they received the name BRCA (BR for breast, CA for cancer; sometimes pronounced “brak-ah”), sometimes called Hereditary Breast Ovarian Cancer Syndrome (HBOC).

 They are “tumor suppressor proteins” which normally control cell growth and cell death.
 These genes are important because they also help repair normal and abnormal damage that affects our DNA throughout our lives.
 Everyone (regardless of gender) has two copies of these genes in the DNA of every cell in their bodies.
 People are called carriers of BRCA1 or BRCA2 when they carry one normal and one abnormal or mutated copy of either one of these genes.
 That means that one copy of the genes functions normally to help suppress potential tumor development, while the other does not.

 What does it mean to be a BRCA1 or BRCA2 carrier?